| FROM THE EAST

 the first time received 23 words written by a man few

+people today can name.
 Francis Bellamy wrote "The Pledge

 of Allegiance" reportedly in two hours.
 The words